 Contrary to what many people believe, fathers have the same rights as mothers regarding child custody in a divorce.
 Even if you are an unmarried father, or you were absent at the birth of your child, you still have rights under Kentucky laws.
-Our attorney, Louis P. Winner, will analyze your situation and guide you through the legal process from start to finish.
+Our attorney, Winner Law Group, LLC, will analyze your situation and guide you through the legal process from start to finish.

 Child custody is based on several factors, including the best interests of the child.
 In order to seek custody of your son or daughter, you will need to prove your commitment to having a relationship with him or her.
 No matter how much you love your child, you will need to provide evidence to satisfy the court regarding your level of involvement in your child’s life.